ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > need to be tolerant if the output did not exist in the next
 > state of the Expansion Phase.

+The pool follower now computes the onchain fee contribution tax, as well as the onchain fee contribution overpayment.
+It can now determine how the recreated update transactions look like, based on the next output state, the onchain fee contribution tax, the overpayment, and the overpayment beneficiary.

 The pool follower then checks if it has already generated partial signatures in response to some previous `swap_party_expand_state` message.